jrasmusson/swift-arcade/Animation/CoreAnimation/Shadows/README.md

 ## Custom Shadows

 Drawing custom shadows comes down to drawing `UIBezier` curves and specifying their dimensions in Core Graphics.
-Here are some examples.
+Here are some examples I have taken from Paul Hudsons excellent write up [here](https://www.hackingwithswift.com/articles/155/advanced-uiview-shadow-effects-using-shadowpath).

 ### Bottom shadow